Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: POSSIBLE APPLICATIONS

 \subsection{Blind Computing}

-Blind quantum computation (BQC) is another application of quantum internet which is related to security of a user, so that his privacy is not leaked to a quantum computer, that is involved in computation \cite{arrighi2006blind}.
-Technology to build a quantum computer is moving at a fast pace, but only a few centers in the world may use it because of its superiority and cost.
+Blind Quantum Computation (BQC) is another application of QI that is related to the security of a user.
+In this way his privacy is not leaked to a quantum computer, which is involved in computation \cite{arrighi2006blind}.
+The technology to build a quantum computer is moving at a fast pace, but only a few centers in the world may use it because of its superiority and cost.
 Just like today's supercomputer rental system, users may receive limited access rights.
-Let us suppose that a user, say Alice, wants to have access to a mainframe quantum computer for a computation, that can only be performed by a quantum computer.
-So, Alice shares her sensitive information or message, for computation, with mainframe computer through classical channel.
-The result or output of this computation is sent back to Alice through the same channel.
-In this case, if Alice is unwilling to reveal her sensitive information and still needs the computation result, she has to use a protocol that allows any user to interact with a mainframe quantum computer without revealing her sensitive information to the person (say Bob) having access to mainframe quantum computer \cite{morimae2013blind}, \cite{abadi1989hiding}.
-Blind quantum computation was originally proposed by David Chaum in \cite{chaum1983blind} and was first formulated by Childs in \cite{childs2001secure}, where encryption was secured with OTP using circuit model such that server with full-fleged quantum computer performing quantum computations keeps the information, shared by Alice, private and learns nothing about it.
+Supposing a user, Alice, wants to have limited access to a mainframe quantum computer, and shares her sensitive information, for computation.
+The result of this computation is sent back to Alice through the classical channel.
+In this case, if Alice want the result of computation without revealing her sensitive information, she has to use a BQC protocol.
+It allows any user to interact with a mainframe quantum computer without revealing her sensitive information to any person (say Bob) having access to mainframe quantum computer \cite{morimae2013blind}, \cite{abadi1989hiding}.
+Lately, e-payments, in almost every field, has become the mainstream because of e-commerce websites.
+However, their security is compromised by emergence of quantum computers in market.
+Recently, based on BQC, e-payment security evaluation system is employed for evaluating security of network transactions, that guarantees security \cite{cai2020implementation}.